nirmaljpatel/TiBuild/README.md

     - Support fragments

 2) Translation
-    - Translation from server model definition to app models.
+    - Translation from server model to app models.

 2) Validation
-    - Grunt Tasks to download schema.json from the GQL Server and validate queries using ESLint.js
+    - Grunt Tasks to download schema.json from the GQL Server and validate queries using ESLint

-3) Testing using Mocks
+3) Using Mocks for frontend development
-    - Provides a simple way to mock GQL queries with JSON responses stored in the project folder.
+    - Provides a simple way to mock GQL query responses with JSON files stored in the project folder.